- Daily Leverage Certificates (DLCs)

 Daily Leverage Certificates (DLCs)

-Daily Leveraged Certificates (DLCs) are a form of structured financial instrument issued by banks and traded on the securities market.
-DLCs offer investors fixed leverage of 3 to 7 times the daily performance of the underlying index, be it a rising or falling market.
-The basic principle is simple – if the underlying moves by 1% from its closing price of the previous trading day, the value of the 3x DLC will move by 3%.
+Daily Leverage Certificates (DLCs) are a form of structured financial instrument issued by banks and traded on the securities market.
+DLCs offer investors fixed leverage of 3 to 7 times the daily performance of an underlying index, be it a rising or falling market.
+The basic principle is simple – if the underlying index moves by 1% from its closing price of the previous trading day, the value of the 3x DLC will move by 3%.

 SGX is Asia’s first venue to offer trading in DLCs, allowing investors to gain fixed leveraged exposure to developed Asian market indices and single stocks.
 This comes without the features impacting pricing for options such as implied volatility, time decay or margin calls.

 DLCs were first introduced in Europe in 2012, where they are also called constant leverage products or factor certificates, and received wide interest from investors in Europe shortly after their launch.

 DLCs are designed to be traded over short periods of time, predominantly on an intra-day basis.
 DLCs offer the flexibility to trade both rising and falling markets.
 For each underlying and leverage level, there is a long and short DLC available.
 A bullish investor who thinks that the underlying index is set to rise over the trading day can select, for example, a 3x Long DLC, which will rise in value by 3% for each 1% rise in the underlying index (before costs & fees).
 A bearish investor who expects the underlying index to fall can instead select, for example, the 3x Short DLC, which will rise in value by 3% for every 1% fall in the underlying index (before costs & fees).